 All TAPS PhD students are required to take TAPS 2100 Seminar in Performance Studies and Theatrical Theory (offered every other fall) once.
-TAPS PhD students are also expected to take the TAPS Graduate Seminar (topic varies) each semester that they are in coursework.
+TAPS PhD students are also expected to take the TAPS Graduate Seminar (topic varies; typically listed in the course catalog as TAPS 2300) each semester that they are in coursework.
 The remaining courses may be chosen from course offerings throughout the university.